Protection Paladin Mythic+ Guide

 - Unrelenting Charger fixes a lot of mobility issues for Protection Paladin by providing a 2 second longer Divine Steed and increasing your movement speed by an additional 30% for the first 3 seconds.

-- As Lightsmith you recieve Holy Armaments, which is split between Holy Bulwark and Sacred Weapon.
+- As Lightsmith you receive Holy Armaments, which alternates between:

-- Holy Bulwark is an absorb shield for 15% of the Protection Paladin's health.
-It gives an additional 2% absorb every 2 seconds and lasts 20 seconds.
+- Holy Bulwark: An absorb shield for 15% your maximum health, gaining an additional 2% absorb every 2 seconds for 20 seconds.

 - Holy Armaments has 2 charges and rotates from Holy Bulwark to Sacred Weapon.

-- With Divine Inspiration you can proc a Holy Armaments for a nearby ally.
+- Divine Inspiration can randomly trigger a Holy Armaments effect on a nearby ally.

 - Rite of Sanctification is a buff to armor and primary stat that replaces weapon oils.